Heavy Black Hole Effective Theory: Heavy Black Hole Effective Theory

 Eq.~\eqref{eq:SpinCon} differs from that in Ref.~\cite{Holstein:2008sx} by a factor of $-1/2$.
 The spin connection of Ref.~\cite{VierGR} differs from that of Ref.~\cite{Holstein:2008sx} by this same factor, and we use the connection of Ref.~\cite{VierGR}.

 We make the same decomposition of the fermion field $\psi$ as in HQET, Eq.~\eqref{eqn:HQETSpinor}, and integrate out the anti-field by substituting its equation of motion.
-As in the case of HQET, this gives a non-local form of the HBET Lagrangian, which we expand in $1/m$:

-As the operator $F[h]$ contains a covariant derivative, and the other factor in the sum in Eq.~\eqref{eq:HBETLagNonLocal} is covariantly conserved, the placement of $F[h]$ to the right of everything in the sum is unambiguous.
+As for HQET, the HBET Lagrangian has a non-local form: